1. Always Measuring Digital Campaigns

 3. Knowing Content is Still King

-I’ve been a digital marketer for nearly 20 years, being involved in SEO since 1998 and PPC since 2002.
+I’ve been a digital marketer for around 20 years now, being involved in SEO since 1998 and PPC since 2002.
 In all that time, the one thing that has always been at the heart of every website I’ve been involved in is good, solid content.
 Content is King, as the adage goes.

 There have been some interesting situations in that journey such as traditional marketing managers saying that some of the content on their website was just “waffle” and that it either needed to go or be completely hacked down.
 Only when I pointed out that the content was both technically excellent and the top-performing article on the site by a country mile, did the person in question decide not to lose a quarter or more of their traffic overnight in a hasty hack.